ahwayakchih/templatedtextformatters/README.markdown

 ## Known issues

 1. After changing settings of formatter, you have to save every entry with fields that are formatted by it.
 Otherwise their data will stay unchanged :(.
 I don't know how (except for some very ugly hacks) to make textareas and other fields using text-formatters to update their content.
 Maybe formatted text should be cached with some known hash ID (or by text-formatter id)?
 That way it would be easy to refresh all content when needed (like: clear cache of every text formatted with X).
-2. There is no recursion detection!
-So be careful before You start chaining chains of text formatters :).
-3. I'm not sure about escaping PHP code parts.
+2. I'm not sure about escaping PHP code parts.
 I tried to make it secure, but... well... backup Your installation before testing this :).